 Cross-Default; Existing Mortgage Loans; Future Supplemental Mortgage Loans.
 Generally, all mortgage loans secured by a single mortgaged property (whether such mortgage loans existed on the issue date of the certificates or were added as a supplemental mortgage loan after the issue date of the certificates) are cross-defaulted with each other.
-As a result, an event of default on any mortgage loan secured by a mortgaged property that also secures a mortgage loan in the pool may cause an event of default on the mortgage loan, which may result in acceleration of the mortgage loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+As a result, an event of default on any mortgage loan secured by a mortgage loan, which may result in acceleration of the mortgage loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.